;

 Background and Context

-These resources will help students develop a thorough understanding of Education and make connections between historical events, current conversations, and current public policy proposals surrounding the issue.
+These online education resources for students will help them develop a thorough understanding and make connections between historical events, current conversations, and current public policy proposals surrounding the issue.
 This section includes all of the context and content previously included in Close Up’s public policy chapters.

 Current Issue Debates